Focus

 > The blind man in this week's Gospel comes to believe in the Savior, even though he cannot explain what happened to him; by contrast, the religious leaders, who presume that they already know everything, lack the ability to believe in something more.

-> The Eucharist is perhaps the greatest mystery of all -- an expression of our trust in the Divine really present among us.
+> The Eucharist is perhaps the greatest mystery of all -- an expression of our trust in the Divine Who is really present among us.

 For Reflection or Discussion